 - 1. Enter the maximum size of the statistics log. - 2.
-Enter the interval, in seconds, at which events are to be logged. - If you want to monitor all cluster nodes from the current local node, select the Monitor all cluster nodes from this node check box.
-If you do not check this option, the group communication monitor gathers statistics only for the local node.
+Enter the interval, in seconds, at which events are to be logged.

-- 4. Select the Enable group communication monitoring check box to start the monitoring tool. - 5.
+- 3. If you want to monitor all cluster nodes from the current local node, select the Monitor all cluster nodes from this node check box.
+If you do not check this option, the group communication monitor gathers statistics only for the local node. - NOTE: If you select the Monitor all cluster nodes from this node option, the cluster nodes must be able to communicate over UDP port 6543. - 4.
+Select the Enable group communication monitoring check box to start the monitoring tool. - 5.
 Click Save Changes.

-Figure 453: Troubleshooting using Group Communication
+Figure 463: Troubleshooting using Group Communication